QUESTION 1. (Actually a whole series of related questions)

 (A standard 60cm dish is best in the UK anyway for all-weather capability) From other parts of

-Europe dish sizes vary and are detailed on our site at The caravan page
+Europe dish sizes vary and are detailed on our site at

 or from the footprint details at www.lyngsat.com